 3 April, 2025

 Determining liability in a personal injury claim depends on legal concepts like strict liability vs. negligence.
+Most personal injury cases are based on negligence, requiring proof that someone failed to exercise reasonable care, but strict liability law applies in specific circumstances where liability is imposed regardless of fault.
+Strict liability law is a legal doctrine holding parties responsible for damages or injuries, regardless of intent, negligence, or fault.
 Understanding how these principles apply can clarify what must be proven to seek compensation.
-Our team of experienced attorneys at The Barnes Firm can help injury victims navigate these complexities and explore their legal options to protect their rights.
+Our team of experienced attorneys at can help injury victims navigate these complexities and explore their legal options to protect their rights.

 Negligence occurs when someone fails to take reasonable care, causing harm.
 It is a key element in personal injury cases and helps determine responsibility.
 This concept establishes when an individual or entity may be liable for damage.
 Negligence cases require proof that the responsible party did not act with expected care, leading to injury.